onap/policy-parent/docs/development/devtools/smoke/acm-participants-smoke.rst

         "primeOrder": "PRIME"
    }

+A successful prime request gives 202 responses in the postman client.

 3.3 Create New Instances of Automation composition
 ==================================================
 Once AC definition is primes, we can instantiate automation composition instances.
 This will create the instances with default state "UNDEPLOYED".